textileio/papers/draft.md

 [^hypermerge]: https://github.com/automerge/hypermerge

-# Acknowledgement
+# Acknowledgements

 The authors would like to acknowledge the contributions of various community members who contributed to early versions of this whitepaper.
 The work presented here has been greatly improved by their comments, suggestions, and revisions.
-In particular, the authors thank Hector Sanjuan, Adin Schmahmann, and Brendan O'Brien.
+In particular, the authors thank Hector Sanjuan, Adin Schmahmann, Brendan O'Brien, Nicklas Gummesson, Cody Hatfield, and Aaron Steele.

 # References